Administration & Information Technology Internship

 UNITED NATIONS HIGH COMMISSIONER FOR REFUGEES

-UNHCR, the UN Refugee Agency's Washington Regional Office for the United States of America and the Caribbean seeks interns for its Admin/Finance Unit.
+UNHCR, the UN Refugee Agency’s Washington Regional Office for the United States of America and the Caribbean seeks interns for its Administration Unit.

-The role provides clerical assistance to the Admin/Finance Unit under the overall supervisor of the Head of the Unit to ensure that routine services and activities within the admin/finance domain are properly implemented.
-Subject to the nature of the task/assignment in hand, he/she will receive regular guidance from other colleagues within the unit, which also deals with programme and IT.
-As per specific instructions, the incumbent many require liaising with other internal or external entities, to ensure effective delivery of services and achievement of objectives.
-The nature of certain personnel/administrative tasks requires discretion and confidentiality as per UNHCR standards and practices.
-The incumbent’s workload and the assignments will remain under constant scrutiny and direction of the supervisor.
+The role provides clerical and technical assistance to the UNHCR office under the overall supervision of the Head of Unit to ensure that routine services and activities within the administration field are properly implemented.
+Subject to the nature of the assignment, he/she will receive regular guidance from other colleagues within the unit.
+As per specific instructions, the incumbent may require liaising with other internal or external entities, to ensure effective delivery of services and achievement of objectives.
+The nature of certain tasks requires discretion and confidentiality as per UNHCR standards and practices.
+The incumbent’s workload and the assignments will remain under the direction of the supervisor.

 Duties and Responsibilities

-- Prepares recurring reports as scheduled and special reports as required for budget preparation and audits.
-Assists in requisitions of office supplies and equipment locally and abroad and arranges for control of distribution and maintenance of appropriate inventory needs.
+- Prepares reports as scheduled and special reports as required for inventory, budgeting, and analytics.
+Assists in requisitions of office equipment locally and abroad and arranges for control of distribution and maintenance of appropriate inventory needs.

 - Performs other duties as required.